magento/merchdocs/src/marketing/price-rule-cart-scheduled-changes.md

 Keep in mind the following caveats:

 - If a campaign that includes a price rule is initially created without an end date, the campaign cannot later be edited to include an end date.
-It is recommended that you either add an end date when you create the campaign, or create a duplicate version of the existing campaign and add the end date to the duplicate as needed.
+It is recommended that you either add an end date when you create the campaign or create a duplicate version of the existing campaign and add the end date to the duplicate as needed.
 - When using a scheduled update to enable a cart price rule with an end date, be sure to set the rule as initially disabled.
 Rules that are already active will not respect the end date.

 If there are multiple price rules running in the same campaign, the Priority setting of the price rule determines which rule takes precedence.
 To learn more, see [Content Staging]({% link cms/content-staging.md -%}).